openhab/openhab-alexa/USAGE.md

         * defaults to `[0:100:1]` for Dimmer/Rollershutter, `[0:10:1]` for Number* item types
       * unitOfMeasure=`<unitOfMeasureId>` (optional)
         * defaults to item state unit of measurement symbol for Number:* item types
-      * preset-`<presetValue>`=`<names/assetIds>` (optional)
+      * presets=`<presets>` (optional)
+        * each preset formatted as `<presetValue>:<assetIdOrName1>:<assetIdOrName2>:...`
       * friendlyNames=`<names/assetIds>`
         * defaults to item label name
   * `ToggleController.toggleState`
     * Items that represent components of a device that can be turned on or off.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
-To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels.
+To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Some names are [not allowed](#item-friendly-names-not-allowed)).
 Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well (e.g. `Setting.Oscillate`).
     * Supported item type:
       * Color
       * Dimmer